truonghoangnguyen/nikaya2/docs/plato/en/06-book-1.md

 suaded by what I said just now, what more can I do?
 Am I to take my argu- ment and pour it into your very soul?

-SOCRATES: No, by Zeus, do not do that!
-But ﬁrst, stick to what you have said, or, if you change your position, do it openly and do not try to deceive us.You see, Thrasymachus, having deﬁned the true doctor—to continue (c) examining the things you said before—you did not consider it necessary to maintain the same level of exactness when you later turned to the true shepherd.You do not think a shepherd—to the extent that he is a shep- herd—fattens sheep with the aim of doing what is best for them.
-But you think that, like a guest about to be entertained at a feast, his aim is to eat (a) well or to make a future sale—as if he were a moneymaker rather than (d) shepherd.
+(c) (d) (e) SOCRATES: No, by Zeus, do not do that!
+But first, stick to what you have said, or, if you change your position, do it openly and do not try to deceive us.
+You see, Thrasymachus, having defined the true doctor—to continue examining the things you said before—you did not consider it necessary to maintain the same level of exactness when you later turned to the true shepherd.
+You do not think a shepherd—to the extent that he is a shep- herd—fattens sheep with the aim of doing what is best for them.
+But you think that, like a guest about to be entertained at a feast, his aim is to eat well or to make a future sale—as if he were a moneymaker rather than a shepherd.
 But of course, the only concern of the craft of shepherding is to provide what is best for that with which it deals, since it itself is adequately provided with all it needs to be at its best, as we know, when it does not fall short in any way of being the craft of shepherding.
-That is why I, at any rate, thought it necessary for us to agree before[^23] that every kind of rule— to the extent that it is a kind of rule—does not seek anything other than what is best for the thing it rules and cares for, and this is true both in polit- (e) ical and in private rule.
+That is why I, at any rate, thought it necessary for us to agree before[^23] that every kind of rule— to the extent that it is a kind of rule—does not seek anything other than what is best for the thing it rules and cares for, and this is true both in polit- ical and in private rule.
 But do you think that those who rule cities—the ones who are truly rulers—rule willingly?

 THRASYMACHUS: I do not think it, by Zeus, I know it.